Lancetnik/Propan/docs/docs/en/index.md

 asyncio.run(main())
 ```

-**aio-pika** is a really great tool with a really easy learning curve.
+**aio-pika** is a great tool with a really easy learning curve.
 But it's still imperative.
 You need to *connect*, declare *channel*, *queues*, *exchanges* by yourself.
 Also, you need to manage *connection*, *message*, *queue* context to avoid any troubles.

-It is not a bad way, but it can be easy.
+It is not a bad way, but it can be much easier.

 ```python
 from propan import PropanApp, RabbitBroker